-Public meetings on specific issues are held as needed.
-These meetings can range from large in-person open houses and community workshops to small group discussions or focus groups to webinars or online workshops.
-To solicit comments on various plans, projects and programs, MTC holds meetings online or throughout the nine-county San Francisco Bay Area.
-Meetings are located and scheduled to maximize public participation (including virtual, evening meetings, etc.).
+Public meetings on specific issues are held as needed and promoted and publicized broadly.
+These meetings can range from large in-person open houses and community workshops to small group discussions and focus groups to webinars and online workshops.
+To solicit comments on various plans, projects and programs, MTC holds meetings online or in-person throughout the nine-county San Francisco Bay Area.
+Meetings are located and scheduled to maximize public participation (including virtual, evening meetings, etc.) and can include non-traditional meetings such as pop-up workshops at existing events or online interactive workshops.
+Additionally, MTC works with community-based organizations to ensure that historically underserved communities have opportunities to provide input.
 MTC provides notice of upcoming meetings and events on the MTC website.
-If appropriate, e-mail announcements and news releases are also sent to the public and local media outlets, respectively.
+If warranted, e-mail announcements and news releases are also sent to the public and local media outlets, respectively.